ericxu-25/mugic-pypong/README.md

 # mugic-pypong
 ## Contents
 This Python repository contains the following:
 * mugic.py          - module to interface with Mugic devices
 * mugic_display.py  - module to display the Mugic and its data
 * pygame_helpers.py - simple set of custom classes and methods to make resizable pygame games
 * mugical_ball.py   - "Pong" example game used to demonstrate the Mugic
+* assets/           - image assets for mugical_ball.py
 * quaternions/      - module with code for quaternions and simple 3d-wireframing

 ## Usage
 \$ python mugic_display.py \[port\]